Japan's Kumano Kodo

 Food

-All breakfasts, 6 lunches and 9 dinners are included.
+All breakfasts, six lunches and nine dinners are included.

 The included breakfasts at the traditional guesthouses

-Please advise us at time of booking you have any specific dietary
+Please advise us at the time of booking if you have any specific dietary requirements.

 Check out our Q&As